ReeseHodge/Music-Generation-using-Genetic-Algorithms/README.md

 # The MidiFile.h library is used for creating and manipulating MIDI files.
 License

-This project is licensed BS.
+This project is licensed under the BSD license.